This profile is intended to provide CUPE members with basic information about the sector they work in from a national perspective.

 Public library services are poor or completely lacking in small, rural, and remote Indigenous communities.
 Many communities have no access to properly funded public libraries, especially those on reserves or in remote regions.
 There’s a lack of materials produced and published in Indigenous languages which contributes to an overall lack of resources.
 Advocacy groups have called on governments to provide more funding.

-New pension information for CUPE members working in stand-alone public libraries shows that about 92 per cent of these members can participate in a registered pension plan.
-Defined benefit plans are the most common type of pension.
+New pension information for CUPE members working in public libraries shows that about 92 per cent of these members can participate in a registered pension plan.
+Defined benefit plans are the most common type of pension and are typically provided through the City or Municipal Pension Plan.

 CUPE has engaged with allies in creative ways to promote and protect libraries.
 In Newfoundland and Labrador, CUPE participated in a pilot project on early literacy facilitation with the government and community partners.
 CUPE 2329 members facilitated the 12-session program.

-In Toronto, CUPE 4948 does a tremendous amount of community outreach on the city budget.
-Every year the local uses Word on the Street, a national book and literacy fair, to connect with the 250,000 attendees about its campaign against budget cuts.
-The local’s “librarian glasses” photo booth is incredibly popular.
+In Toronto, CUPE 4948 does a tremendous amount of community outreach.
+In past years, the local has participated in Word on the Street, a national book and literacy fair, to connect with the 250,000 attendees about its campaign against budget cuts.
+Also popular is the local’s ice cream truck with all proceeds going to the 2020 United Way Campaign on behalf of all Toronto Public Library Workers.

 CUPE members and staff participate in a variety of annual library conferences across the country, including the B.C.
 Library Association, Ontario Library Association, Atlantic Provinces Library Association and the Canadian Federation of Library Associations, to name a few.